OPCFoundation/UA-.NET-Legacy/WebSockets/README.md

 * Modified ANSI C Stack that supports an WebSockets transport;
 * An ANSI C Server that supports the WebSockets transport;
 * An ANSI C Client that supports WebSockets as a transport protocol;
+* A simple website that uses JavaScript + JSON to communicate with the C# Server (the ANSIC Server does not support JSON).

 ## WebSockets Transport ##
 The WebSockets Transport has been added to the stack along side the HTTPS and OPC UA TCP Transport.